 At each of the seminars there is a chance to sample some of the items.
 Guests must be 21 or older to drink alcohol.

 For everyone there is the fun-for-the-family culinary scavenger hunt hosted by Chef Remy from “Ratatouille”, called “Remy’s Ratatouille Hide & Squeak”.
-A map and stickers can be purchased from the Festival Center, Pin Central, Disney Traders and World Traveler.
+A map and stickers can be purchased from the Festival Center, Pin Central, Disney Traders and World Traveler at the International Gateway.

-Find the Remy statuettes, match the ingredients stickers to the map and receive a surprise gift from Chef Remy.
+Find the Remy statuettes, match the ingredients stickers to the map and receive a surprise gift from Chef Remy at Disney Traders.

 You can call (407) WDW-FEST to book selected events or visit epcotfoodfestival.com (opens in a new window) for more information.